 ‘RSS won’t join Kashi, Mathura movements’

-Recently, Bhagwat made it clear that the Ram Temple was the only movement that the RSS got involved in, and the Sangh would not join any other movement.
+Recently, Bhagwat made it clear the RSS’s stand that the Ram Temple was the only movement that the RSS got involved in and and it would not join any other movement.
+"However, Kashi, Mathura and Ayodhya are important to Hindus and if they request, our volunteers can join their movements," he said.
+Bhagwat also reiterated his earlier statement that there was no need to search for a temple or Shivling everywhere.

 ‘True independence’

 In yet another statement which sparked a political row, Bhagwat said the Ram temple consecration day should be celebrated as "Pratishtha Dwadashi," as the "true independence" of Bharat, which faced "parachakra" (foreign invasions) for several centuries, was established that day.
+The Congress and other opposition parties slammed his statement, terming it as a challenge for democracy.

-‘Muslims can attend shakha’
+‘Muslims can attend Shakha’

+Earlier this year, Bhagwat said in Varanasi that anyone who respects the ‘Bharat Mata Ki Jai’ slogan and ‘bhagwa jhanda’ (saffron flag) can attend the RSS shakhas.
 "All Indians are welcome at the shakhas.
-The only condition is that each one coming to join shakha should have no hesitation in chanting 'Bharat Mata ki jai' and must show respect for the saffron flag,” he said in response to a question as to whether Muslims can attend the shakhas.
+The only condition is that each one coming to join shakha should have no hesitation in chanting 'Bharat Mata ki jai' and must show respect for the saffron flag,” he said in response to a question as to whether the Muslims can attend the shakhas.